rita-barbosa/LAPR4-2324/docs/us_g006/readme.md

 ## 4. Observations

-+ In the domain model, _Entity_ refers to the r companies or entities that need to recruit human resources.
-However, _Customer_ refers to the person of the companies/entities that is assigned as user, so they will be responsible for following the job openings.
++ In the domain model, _Entity_ refers to the companies or entities that need to recruit human resources.
+However, _Customer_ refers to the person of the companies/entities that are assigned as user, so they will be responsible for following the job openings.
 + The aggregate _RecruitmentProcess_ refers to the sequence of phases setup by the Customer Manager, defining the dates for the phases and if the process includes interviews.
 + The aggregate _Application_ refers to the application submitted by a Candidate.
 The value object _File_ refers to the files attached to the email sent by the Candidate.
-Additionally, the value object _Interview_ is also related to _File_ which in this case refers to the candidate responses of the interview.
+Additionally, the value object _Interview_ is also related to _File_ which in this case refers to the candidate responses of the interview, although they follow the same business rules.